-- 1. Member States shall lay down in their legislation that information society services must render easily accessible in a direct and permanent manner to their recipients and competent authorities the following information: - (a) the name of the service provider; - (b) the address at which the service provider is established; - (c) the co-ordinates of the service provider including his electronic-mail address which allow for him to be contacted rapidly and communicated with in a direct and effective manner; - (d) where the service provider is registered in a trade register, the trade register in which the service provider is entered and any registration number in that register; - (e) where the activity is subject to an authorisation scheme, the activities covered by the authorisation granted to the service provider and the coordinates of the authority providing this authorisation; - (f) as concerns the regulated professions : - any professional body or similar institution with which the service provider is registered; - the professional title granted in the Member State of establishment, the applicable professional rules in the Member State of establishment and the Member States in which the information society services are regularly provided; - (g) in the case where the service provider undertakes an activity that is subject to VAT, the VAT number he is registered under with his fiscal administration - 2.
-Member States shall lay down in their legislation that prices of information society services must be indicated accurately and unequivocally.
+- (d) where the service provider is registered in a trade register, the trade register in which the service provider is entered and his registration number in that register; - (e) where the activity is subject to an authorisation scheme, the activities covered by the authorisation granted to the service provider and the particulars of the authority providing such authorisation; - (f) as concerns the regulated professions: - any professional body or similar institution with which the service provider is registered; - the professional title granted in the Member State of establishment, the applicable professional rules in the Member State of establishment and the Member States in which the Information Society services are regularly provided; - (g) where the service provider undertakes an activity that is subject to VAT, the VAT number under which he is registered with his fiscal administration. - 2.
+Member States shall lay down in their legislation that prices of Information Society services are to be indicated accurately and unequivocally.

-Section 2: Commercial communications
+Section 2 Commercial communications

-Article 6: Information to be provided
+Information to be provided

-Member States shall lay down in their legislation that commercial communication must comply with the following conditions:
+Member States shall lay down in their legislation that commercial communication shall comply with the following conditions:

-- (a) the commercial communication must be clearly identifiable as such; - (b) the natural or legal person on whose behalf the commercial communication is made must be clearly identifiable; - (c) promotional offers, such as discounts, premiums and gifts, where authorised, must be clearly identifiable as such, and the conditions which must be met to receive them must be easily accessible and be presented accurately and unequivocally; - (d) promotional competitions or games, where authorised, must be clearly identifiable as such, and the conditions for participation must be easily accessible and be presented accurately and unequivocally.
+- (a) the commercial communication shall be clearly identifiable as such; - (b) the natural or legal person on whose behalf the commercial communication is made shall be clearly identifiable; - (c) promotional offers, such as discounts, premiums and gifts, where authorised, shall be clearly identifiable as such, and the conditions which are to be met to qualify for them shall be easily accessible and be presented accurately and unequivocally; - (d) promotional competitions or games, where authorised, shall be clearly identifiable as such, and the conditions for participation shall be easily accessible and be presented accurately and unequivocally.

-Article 7: Unsolicited commercial communication
+Unsolicited commercial communication